delamorinierejh/wdi-project-1/README.md

 ##Disclaimer

-Several pieces of content featured in this site were taken from other sources.
+This site was built as part of an educational purposes on a budget of £0.00.
+Several pieces of content featured were taken from other sources.
 A list of these can be found below.
 If - for any reason - the owner of any of the pieces of content so wishes, I am very happy to edit the game accordingly.

 ###Content credits